ossf/fuzz-introspector/oss_fuzz_integration/README.md

 python3 -m http.server 8008
 ```

-You can now navigate to `http://localhost:5002/fuzz_report.html`
+You can now navigate to `http://localhost:8008/fuzz_report.html`

-You should start the first webserver (coverage data) on port 5001 as shown
-above.
-Otherwise there will be broken links in the introspector report.

 Notice that when running these commands the `run_both.sh` script will use
 OSS-Fuzz to generate coverage.
 This will result in a webserver being launched